School Breakfast Program

 • Above 185 percent of the Federal poverty line can receive a low-cost, full-price breakfast.

-These waivers, along with most other Child Nutrition Program waivers, expired in the summer of 2022.
-The reintroduction of prices for some students may have increased hardship at a time when many households were still struggling with the economic consequences of the pandemic and its aftermath, such as rising inflation.
-A USDA, Economic Research Service (ERS) report found that a third of households with school-aged children that paid for school meals in December 2022 reported that doing so made it difficult for them to pay for other usual expenses.
+One of the waivers that expired in June 2022 allowed schools to serve meals for free to all students, regardless of income.
+The reintroduction of prices for some students after the waiver expired may have increased hardship at a time when many households were still struggling with the economic consequences of the COVID-19 pandemic and its aftermath, such as inflation.
+A USDA, Economic Research Service (ERS) report found that nearly a third of households with school-age children that paid for school meals in December 2022 reported that doing so made it difficult for them to pay for other usual expenses.
 To learn more, please see:

 ERS has also investigated factors associated with a school's ability to serve healthy, appealing breakfasts within its cost constraints.
 To learn more, please see: